-We have a safety committee consisting of, 1 admin, 4 teachers, 2 office staff, and 1 campus security.
+We have just formed a safety committee consisting of, 1 admin, 2 teachers, 2 office staff, and 1 campus security.
 We noted that there was a need to develop this team in order to improve the safety of the campus as a whole.
-Since the committee has been established, we have regular meetings once a month.
-On an ongoing basis, we discuss the evacuation process, emergency drills, and safety issues.
-Members of our safety committee conduct campus facilities safety checks on an ongoing basis and note anything that could be a potential safety issue and put in work orders.
-Additionally, any staff member can notify the committee of potential safety issues, the committee then does a facilities check and puts in work orders as needed.
-We incorporate Hour Zero and Keenan into our safety committee in order to maintain compliance with state and federal regulations.
+Since the committee has been established, we will have regular meetings once a month on Fridays.
+In our first meeting we discussed the evacuation process in case of an emergency and doors cannot be opened.
+We have implemented a procedure for ensuring that teachers are trained on how to open windows for evacuation purposes in case of an emergency.